I am the Photographer for you if…

 In order to reserve my services for your wedding day I ask for a non-refundable booking fee of 30% of your package total with a completed wedding photography contract, all of which is industry standard both within South Africa and internationally.
 The balance of your wedding package is payable in flexible installments or as a lump-sum 21 days before your wedding date.

 Your Engagement Session

 Included in your wedding photography package is a complimentary engagement session; it’s a great way to experience how I will be working with you on your wedding day and gives you portraits you can use for save-the-dates or incorporate into your wedding day details.
-This package includes a 20-30 minute outdoor session and 20 fully edited images in a private online gallery, valued at R1250 as a gift to say thank you for booking with me.
-Booking your engagement session is as easy as contacting me to set a date, time and location/venue within Middelburg and then we can handle further planning from there.
+This package includes a 30 minute garden studio session and 15 fully edited images in a private online gallery, valued at R1500 as a gift to say thank you for booking with me.
+Booking your engagement session is as easy as contacting me to set a date and time, and then we can handle further planning from there.

 Every couple wants gorgeous photos of their wedding day that they can treasure for decades to come.
 While I do bring my years of skill and a range of equipment to your wedding to capture your big day, there are two factors that can vastly improve the quality of your images: lighting and scheduling.

 Without it, no photo would be possible and it’s one of the most important factors to influence the final look of your photos.
 My personal shooting style is to work with natural light as much as possible; this ensures your photos are a more honest reflection of how your wedding looked on the day.